hepplerj/Dissertation/ch2.dissertation.Heppler.md

 ---
 title: '"Carved from a Forest of Fruit Trees": Land Use, Suburbs, and the Environmental Limits of Growth Politics'
 author:
-    - name: Jason A. Heppler
+- 'Jason A. Heppler'
-      affiliation: University of Nebraska-Lincoln
-      email: jason.heppler@gmail.com
 ...

 > Hammer in hand, the county went noisily about the job of transforming itself